bps-github7/Class_Generator/documentation/inline_specification.md

 `<p:( Package1 : file1 / file2 -m/ file3 / file4 -m )>`

-generates file2 and file4 as a module.
+This generates file2 and file4 as a module.

 Note these important guidelines
 1. If you are generating packaging and regular files in the same session, then generate the packaging first (failure to do so may result in duplicate files ).
-2. using the full extension for regular inlines is reccomended for seamless coordination of these two types of inlines (this way, the two inlines can work together to create the packaging and files as specificed)
+2. using the full extension for regular inlines is reccomended for seamless coordination of these two types of inlines (this way, the two inlines can work together to create the packaging and files as specificed, while avoiding duplicate file generation)

 `demonstrate this`